 Tuition and Fees

-Tuition and fees vary depending on course load, student residency and whether courses are taken at the Kingston or Providence campus.
-Some courses, particularly those in the sciences, may charge a special course fee to cover the costs of materials.
-Visit Enrollment Services for a complete list of tuition and fees.
-Please call Enrollment Services at 401.874.9500 or your Finish-What-You-Started Advisor for questions related to your bill.
+Tuition and fees vary depending on course load and student residency.
+Some courses, particularly those in the sciences, may charge an additional course fee to cover the costs of materials.
+Visit The Office of Enrollment Services for a complete list of tuition and fees.
+For questions related to your bill, please call 401.874.9500.

 Tuition Waivers for Unemployed, Senior Citizens and Disabled Veterans

 For families wishing to budget their annual term bill expenses into monthly installments, the University offers the URI Tuition Payment Plan.
-This monthly plan is an interest-free alternative to lump-sum payments at bill time.
-It allows the opportunity to spread annual tuition and fee expenses into 8, 9, or 10 monthly installments, depending on the date of plan enrollment.
-More information is available at Enrollment Services.
+This monthly plan is an interest-free alternative to lump-sum payments.
+It allows the student the opportunity to spread annual tuition and fee expenses into 8, 9, or 10 monthly installments, depending on the date of plan enrollment.
+More information is available in The Office of Enrollment Services.